senicko/code-runner/README.md

 }
 ```

-If error is caused by user's submitted code it is returned as a regular response written to `stdout`.
+If an error is caused by the user's code, it is returned as a regular response written to `stdout`.

 ```go
 package main